TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/HowTo/BackendModule/BackendModulesWithExtbase/BackendModuleApiWithExtbase.rst

 Adding new modules
 ==================

-Modules added by extensions are registered in the file :ref:`ext_tables.php <ext-tables.php>` using the following API:
+Modules added by extensions are registered in the file :ref:`ext_tables.php <ext-tables-php>` using the following API: